16 Cool Things To Do In Chicago (Most For Free)

 Walking along Chicago’s waterfront

-The waterfront in Chicago is over 30 kilometeres (19 miles) long and is truly amazing.
-It is full of beaches, parks, museums and fountains.
-Because of the location of the city on Lake Michigan you really feel like you are at the ocean while you walk along the waterfront.
-Therefore it can’t be missed on the list with cool things to do in Chicago!
+The waterfront in Chicago is over 30 kilometers (19 miles) long and is truly amazing.
+It is full of beaches, parks, museums, and fountains.
+Because of the location of the city on Lake Michigan, you really feel like you are at the ocean while you walk along the waterfront.
+Therefore it can’t be missed on the list of cool things to do in Chicago!

 In summer the waterfront is full of people exercising and enjoying the sunshine so there is a really nice atmosphere.
 There is even a huge area with beach volleyball courts at North Avenue Beach if you feel like getting active.

-North Avenue Beach and Oak Street Beach where the nicest beaches I visited while in the city.
-So if you are in Chicago during the summer months I would recommend hitting the beach at either one.
+North Avenue Beach and Oak Street Beach were the nicest beaches I visited while in the city.
+So if you are in Chicago during the summer months I recommend hitting the beach at either one.

 Volleyball courts at North Avenue Beach

 The interior of the theater is incredibly beautiful so it is a great place to catch a show while you are in town.
-To see what events are happening at the theater click here.
+To see what events are happening check out the Chicago Theater’s website here.
 If you don’t feel like a show then it is also worth it just to walk past during the day or at night to see the cool exterior.

 Lincoln Park named after President Abraham Lincoln, is the largest park in Chicago and stretches for more than 11 kilometers (6.8 miles) along the shore of Lake Michigan.
 It is also located within the popular neighborhood called Lincoln Park.